Are Google Shopping Smart Shopping Campaigns a Good Idea?

 First, they combine shopping campaigns & display remarketing campaigns with no real differentiation.
 This means not only are you not controlling how much you are spending on Google shopping versus display efforts, but you also have zero visibility into how much you spend on each or how much revenue came from each.
 At a very basic level, this makes proper attribution and therefore assessment of success impossible—all clicks are not created equal in terms of attribution & incrementally.

 Display remarketing campaigns solely target people who are currently or have previously considered purchasing from you and may have purchased from you regardless of that click.
 On the other hand, shopping campaigns tend to drive substantial numbers of brand new users/customers, making them more incremental to a business.
 Each type of targeting has its own advantages—businesses need to close sales with people considering purchasing in addition to driving new traffic—but the two types of campaigns are very different and shouldn’t follow the same attribution model.

 Lack of Control

 Beyond that, there is an overall lack of control over the campaigns, your ads, and their spend.
 You are unable to add negative keywords or push on particular products based on shifting margins or an excess of inventory—extremely useful levers in standard shopping campaigns.
-Want to treat users already searching for your brand name differently than a high funnel query (as we outline in our e-book, How to Radically Increase Google Shopping Profits Using Query Segmentation) Do not count on it.
+Want to treat users already searching for your brand name differently than a high funnel query?
+Do not count on it.
 Want to treat existing customers as a different segment compared to new customers?
 Good luck.
 When you use Smart Shopping ads, you won’t have the insights needed or the ability to make that kind of incremental optimization in your account.